Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

-Sun Belt rivals square off when the Louisiana Ragin' Cajuns (3-1, 0-0 Sun Belt) visit the South Alabama Jaguars (3-0, 0-0 Sun Belt) on Saturday, October 2, 2021 at Hancock Whitney Stadium.
-Louisiana is favored by 12.5 points.
-The contest has a point total set at 53.
+The Louisiana Ragin' Cajuns (3-1, 0-0 Sun Belt) are 12.5-point favorites when they visit the South Alabama Jaguars (3-0, 0-0 Sun Belt) in a Sun Belt matchup on Saturday, October 2, 2021 at Hancock Whitney Stadium.
+The game has a 53-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.